Connect

 PGDATABASE = "pgdb"

-You’ll also author bash bootstrapping logic to automatically initialize, configure, and set up PostgreSQL and Redis, checking for and creating required data directories and generating config files if missing.
+...along with bootstrapping logic in [hook] that automatically initializes, configures, and sets up Redis and PostgreSQL, checking for and creating required data directories and generating config files if missing:

 [hook]